-Mr. Haekkinen thinks it might have a lot to do with attracting tourists and helping them to spend their money.
-For example, the World Wife Carrying Championships have been held annually since 1992 in Sonkajaervi a small village in northeastern Finland.
-Normally, this community is home to less than 5,000 people, but on the weekend of the big event between 8,000 and 9,000 tourists show up.
+The World Wife-Carrying Championships have been held annually since 1992 in Sonkajaervi, a small village in northeastern Finland.
+Normally, this community is home to less than 5,000 people, but on the weekend of the big event, between 8,000 and 9,000 tourists show up.

 In 2016, couples from Russia, Austria, America, and Japan joined the strong local contingent of Finns.
-Contestants must carry their ladies of a 250-metre course with two beams to climb over and a one-metre deep water hazard to negotiate.
+Contestants must carry their ladies over a 250-metre course with two beams to climb over and a one-metre deep water hazard to negotiate.